j0rg30n3st1c/acme-stadium-docker/README.md

 ### Producer

-The Producer service, which is integrated with the backend, generates and sends messages to RabbitMQ.
+The Producer service, which is integrated with the backend, generates and sends messages to RabbitMQ related with ticket purchase requests.

 ### Consumer

-The Consumer service, part of the API, processes messages received from RabbitMQ at a rate compatible with its processing capabilities.
+The consumer service processes messages received from RabbitMQ at a rate compatible with its processing capabilities and makes use of payment APIs: bizum, transfer, etc.

 ### Download API, Email API, Wallet API, QR, Validation